Dehydration is when a person's body doesn't have enough water and other fluids to function normally.

 The primary aims of treatment for dehydration are to restore the body’s normal fluid volume and balance of electrolyte levels.
 To treat mild to moderate dehydration:

-- Drink plenty of fluids such as water, diluted fruit juice, sports drinks that contain electrolytes
+- Drink plenty of fluids such as water, diluted fruit juice, and sports drinks that contain electrolytes

 - If frequent vomiting makes it difficult to keep water down, try drinking small amounts more frequently